-Business: Johnson & Wales offers a wide variety of two- and four-year business programs ranging from International Business to Business Administration.
+BUSINESS: Johnson & Wales offers a wide variety of two- and four-year business programs ranging from International Business to Business Administration.
 J&W also offers some of these programs at its campuses in North Miami, Fla. and Providence, R.I.
-Programs available at the Denver, Colo. campus include Business Administration, Management, Marketing, Financial Services Management, and International Business.
+Programs available at the Denver, Colo. campus include Accounting, Advertising Communications, Business Administration, Fashion Merchandising, Management, Marketing, Financial Services Management, International Business, and the Undeclared Major program.

-Food Service: Culinary Arts, Baking & Pastry Arts, Food Service Management - these are some of the two- and four-year programs for which Johnson & Wales University has become famous.
-The largest food service educator of its kind in the world, Johnson & Wales also offers some of these programs at additional campuses in Charleston, S.C., Norfolk, Va., North Miami, Fla. and Providence, R.I.
-Programs available at the Denver, Colo. campus include Culinary Arts,
+FOOD SERVICE: Culinary Arts, Baking & Pastry Arts, Food Service Management - these are some of the two- and four-year programs for which Johnson & Wales University has become famous.
+The largest food service educator of its kind in the world, Johnson & Wales also offers some of these programs at additional campuses in Charleston, S.C.; Norfolk, Va.; North Miami, Fla.; and Providence, R.I.
+Programs available at the Denver, Colo.

-Food Service Management, and Baking & Pastry Arts.
-The Denver Campus also offers Garnish Your Degree, a one-year associate degree program in Culinary Arts for students who already have a bachelor's degree.
+campus include Culinary Arts, Food Service Management, and Baking & Pastry Arts.
+The Denver Campus also offers Garnish Your Degree, a one-year associate degree program in Culinary Arts or Baking & Pastry Arts for students who already have a bachelor's degree.

-Culinary Arts students who wish to accelerate their studies can apply for Advanced Standing.
+Culinary Arts students who wish to accelerate their studies can apply for Advanced Standing starting in June.

-Hospitality: Degree choices in this busy field are many, ranging from Hotel Management to Restaurant Management, Travel-Tourism Management and more.
+HOSPITALITY: Degree choices in this busy field are many, ranging from Hotel Management to Restaurant Management, Sports/Entertainment/Event Management and more.